By Kristen Peters

 Deputies then contacted the state Department of Fish and Game for assistance.

 A warden from the department arrived, observed that the mountain lion was not being threatening, and recommended that it not be tranquilized, county officials said.

 The cat had left the area by 1 a.m., according to the Sheriff's Office.

-People are advised not to approach mountain lions, and avoid hiking or jogging at dawn, dusk and night, when the animals are most active.
+Residents are advised not to approach mountain lions, and should avoid hiking or jogging at dawn, dusk and night, when the animals are most active.

-In the event of a mountain lion encounter, try to appear large and make noise.
+In the event of a mountain lion encounter, emergency officials advise residents to try to appear large and make noise.